 The Wrong Turn

-Next few hours were spent riding in the rain with frequent calls to the group, to check where they were.
+The next few hours were spent riding in the rain with frequent calls to the group, to check where they were.
 In between, I called Gunjit to let him know that the Canal road wasn’t in a very good condition so he might want to stick to the highway but it was too late.
 They had already taken the turn and were also on the canal road.
 I crossed Khatauli and continued towards Rishikesh.

 Much to my surprise, I reached Roorkee and the group still failed to catch up with me.
-I called to inquire and was told that they were about to reach Roorkee; so I continued on and was soon at Rishikesh bypass with still no sign of the others.
+I called to inquire and was told that they were about to reach Roorkee.
+So I continued on and was soon at Rishikesh bypass with still no sign of the others.
 I looked at my watch and it was 11 AM so we had plenty of time to reach Sari.
 I called again and was told that the group took a wrong turn somewhere towards Bijnaur and was now backtracking on their way to Roorkee.

 This meant that it was still going to take them an hour at least to get to Rishikesh.
 There wasn’t much I could do except to sit at the tea shop waiting for them to arrive.
-Funny thing about cold was that as long as I was riding, I was OK.
+The funny thing about cold was that as long as I was riding, I was OK.
 I was drenched from the waist below but still kept going.
 But the moment I stopped and had a cup of tea, I started to shiver badly.
 The ‘Chaai Wala’ was frying ‘Samosas’ and I stood as close as I could to the fire to keep me warm until the rest of the group arrived.

 Rishikesh to Devprayag